-Our attorneys’ most frequent question is whether a provider unilaterally accepts a salary reduction or there are other options?
+Our attorneys’ most frequent question is whether a provider unilaterally accepts a salary reduction or whether there are other options.

 Physicians Without Cause Termination

-Every Physician Employment Agreement contains a without cause termination clause.
+Every Physician Employment Agreement contains a without-cause termination clause.
 Without cause, termination allows either party to terminate the Agreement for any reason with some notice to the other party.
-60 to 90 days notice is the industry standard.
+60 to 90 days’ notice is the industry standard.
 So, if the physician refuses to accept the salary reduction, one option would be to exercise the without cause termination clause and terminate the Agreement.
-This is the likeliest scenario if the physician refuses to accept the salary reduction.
+It is the likeliest scenario if the physician refuses to accept the salary reduction.

-The downside for the physician, if the business exercises the without cause termination clause, is that all restrictive covenants (non-compete, non-solicit) will still apply in this situation.
+If the business exercises the without-cause termination clause, the physician’s downside is that all restrictive covenants (non-compete, non-solicit) will still apply.
 Any repayment obligations (signing bonus or relocation assistance) will likely be enforced.
-A physician can do nothing to stop their employer from exercising without cause termination.
+Physicians can do nothing to stop their employer from exercising without cause termination.

 Termination Concerns and Meeting Expectations

 Physicians who desire to stay in their current position but not accept a long-term salary reduction can agree to an amendment.
 This amendment may contain a salary reduction for a limited period.
-This gives the business short-term cost relief, but limits the time the physician receives a reduced salary.
+It gives the business short-term cost relief but limits the time the physician receives a reduced salary.

-The final tactic utilized by employers is pressuring the physician into taking a salary reduction by using intimidation.
-Employers tell the physician they’re a terrible colleague if they refuse a pay cut when other physicians have agreed without trepidation.
-The appearance of being a “bad teammate” applies pressure to physicians who are reluctant to agree to a compensation reduction.
-This is an effective management tactic which each physician must consider.
+The final tactic employers utilize is pressuring the physician into taking a salary reduction by intimidation.
+Employers tell the physicians they’re terrible colleagues if they refuse a pay cut when other physicians have agreed without trepidation.
+The appearance of being a “bad teammate” applies pressure on physicians who are reluctant to agree to a compensation reduction.
+It is an effective management tactic that each physician must consider.

 Physician Contract Lawyer

-Since a physician contract is such an important document, competent eyes must review it.
+Since a physician’s contract is such an important document, competent eyes must review it.
 A contract attorney has the expertise and experience to do a thorough review.